 "There are unknowns with every project," he said.
 At this point, both the city and the construction crew are projecting the work will be finished in January or February, depending in part on the weather.

 The project is still within its $246,000 budget, which includes the $32,000 contingency built into the contract to cover additional work.
 But that is no consolation for the residents, especially for Heather Lamborn.
-She owns an apartment building across the street and the old sea
+She owns an apartment building across the street and the old sea wall is within her property lines.

 The city directed Lamborn to pay for repairs to that portion of the seawall.